fibbojs/fibbo/docs/guide/physics/rigidbody.md

 ```

 Apart from the classic [transform](/guide/core/transforms) properties, the `initRigidBody` method accepts the following parameters :
-- `shape` : The shape of the collider attached to the rigid-body.
+- `shape` : The shape of the collider attached to the rigidBody.
 This is required to compute contacts.
-- `rigidBodyType` : The type of the rigid-body.
+- `rigidBodyType` : The type of the rigidBody.
-- `lockTranslations` : A boolean indicating if the translations of the rigid-body should be locked.
+- `lockTranslations` : A boolean indicating if the translations of the rigidBody should be locked.
-- `enabledTranslations` : An object containing the enabled translations of the rigid-body.
+- `enabledTranslations` : An object containing the enabled translations of the rigidBody.
   - `enableX` : A boolean indicating if the translation along the x-axis is enabled.
   - `enableY` : A boolean indicating if the translation along the y-axis is enabled.
   - `enableZ` : A boolean indicating if the translation along the z-axis is enabled. (only exist on 3d rigid-bodies)
-- `lockRotations` : A boolean indicating if the rotations of the rigid-body should be locked.
+- `lockRotations` : A boolean indicating if the rotations of the rigidBody should be locked.
-- `enabledRotations` : An object containing the enabled rotations of the rigid-body. (only exist on 3d rigid-bodies)
+- `enabledRotations` : An object containing the enabled rotations of the rigidBody. (only exist on 3d rigid-bodies)
   - `enableX` : A boolean indicating if the rotation around the x-axis is enabled.
   - `enableY` : A boolean indicating if the rotation around the y-axis is enabled.
   - `enableZ` : A boolean indicating if the rotation around the z-axis is enabled.

-## Creating a rigid-body by hand
+## Creating a rigidBody by hand

-You can also directly use the [`FRigidBody`](/api/3d/classes/FRigidBody) class to create a rigid-body and attach it to a component.
+You can also directly use the [`FRigidBody`](/api/3d/classes/FRigidBody) class to create a rigidBody and attach it to a component.

 ```typescript
 import { FCuboid, FRigidBody, FShape } from '@fibbojs/3d'